MediaMath/snooplog/README.md

 2. Run sample Client.
 3. Run LogTest.java.

 The above three steps can be run in any order.
-Running the Client before the Proxy demonstrates zeroMQ's late connecting.
+Running the Client before the Proxy demonstrates ZeroMQ's late connecting.
 Running LogTest without the Proxy or Client demonstrates appender no-op.

 ### Golang tools